Green Flash (film): Plot

-At age thirty, Cameron Day has given up his chances at pro-basketball fame and settled into an aimless life.
-The mental demands of being a professional athlete were just too much for Cameron to handle, and just as he was set to break big in the world of professional sports, the once-promising athlete mysteriously vanished for ten long years.
-A chance encounter with a beautiful woman lands him smack in the middle of Southern California's pro beach volleyball scene.
-Mia helps to enlighten Cameron by teaching him about the Green Flash: that fleeting moment when the sun falls over the horizon and all of nature become completely brilliant for a fraction of a second.
-A naturally talented true athlete, he seems destined for sports stardom once again until his old demons start creeping in, threatening his chances at success.
+At age thirty, Cameron Day has given up his chances at a professional basketball career and settled into an aimless life.
+The mental demands of being a professional athlete were too much for him to handle, and just as he was set to become a professional, the athlete vanished for ten years.
+A chance encounter with a woman lands him in the middle of Southern California's pro beach volleyball scene.
+Mia teaches him about the Green Flash: that moment when the sun falls over the horizon and nature becomes brilliant for a fraction of a second.
+A talented athlete, he seems destined for sports stardom once again until his old issues start re-emerging, threatening his chances at success.